Masiche1/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Displays lines containing a pattern from a file
+Displays the number of lines containing a pattern